 When Owens & Minor, Inc., a Richmond, Va., distributor of medical and surgical supplies and a healthcare supply-chain management company, needed to move its business applications to a more cost-effective platform, it migrated its custom code to the Windows Server 2008 environment.
 By moving mainframe applications such as enterprise resource planning (ERP) to the Windows Server 2008 operating system, Microsoft SQL Server 2008 data management software and server-based hardware, the company created a much more cost-effective computing platform that provides agility and the ability to adapt to changing requirements.

-We spoke with Rick Mears, senior vice president and CIO at Owens & Minor, about how this updated IT environment has opened up new opportunities for the company.
+We spoke to Rick Mears, senior vice president and CIO at Owens & Minor, about how this updated IT environment has opened up new opportunities for the company.

-How can modernizing an application portfolio and platform help organizations build a more agile IT operation that supports rapid change?
+How can modernising an application portfolio and platform help organisations build a more agile IT operation that supports rapid change?

 Mears: The primary reason is as you create new products and services, to improve value to your existing customers as well as to enter new markets, if you to try to simply use your existing legacy technology for each new service or new product, it’s just not a workable strategy.
 On the other hand it’s not wise to implement new systems for each and every new business.

-How is your company taking advantage of the modernization of its application portfolio and IT infrastructure?
+How is your company taking advantage of the modernisation of its application portfolio and IT infrastructure?

-Mears: We are not unlike many companies that are looking to build new, relevant businesses and services to further support our customers, and we need our technology to support those efforts.
-Our IT modernization strategy is [not only to] improve what we’ve done in the past, but to extend our capabilities beyond current markets.
+Mears: We are not unlike many companies that are looking to build new, relevant businesses and services to support our customers further, and we need our technology to support those efforts.
+Our IT modernisation strategy is [not only to] improve what we’ve done in the past, but to extend our capabilities beyond current markets.
 And in order to do that we are making sure, as we enhance our systems, that we don’t just implement a bunch of new stovepiped systems.
 We set out to update and enhance our suite of capabilities to support our entire enterprise consistently.

 We are also investing heavily in e-commerce, building Web portals for our customers and our suppliers to really create a deeper integration with them and to improve supply chain visibility.
 End-to-end supply chain visibility is so critical for us.
 Updating our IT environment to the Windows Server platform really set the stage for these efforts.

-What are some of the other benefits you’re seeing from the IT modernization efforts, such as cost efficiencies?
+What are some of the other benefits that you’re seeing from the IT modernisation efforts, such as cost efficiencies?